-Many of us – one in five – suffer from suicidal thoughts.
+As many as one in five people suffer from suicidal thoughts.
 Research shows that these thoughts can be interrupted and suicide can be prevented.

 Some young people experience interrelated risk factors in their homes, families, schools and communities.
 Coupled with difficult experiences, feelings and situations, it can seem to them that death is preferable to the pain and difficulty of continuing to live.
 Behind every death lies a tragic and unique story of insurmountable pain.